Evidence for Evolution

 What is fossil dating?

-A number of questions are posed regarding life on earth.
+Several questions are posed regarding life on earth.
 How old are fossils?
 Which organisms existed first?
 Which organisms lived together?
 Answers to these questions are only possible if we can determine the age of fossils in the record.

 What is comparative dating?